people have viewed this job vacancy in the last 24 hours

 Ingeniously simple user experience is Red Gate's best competitive advantage.
 We're looking for experienced designers to make sure our products are as easy to use as possible.

 We want to help our users solve their problems.
-If you can help us, we want to hear from you.
-To get a taste of what it's like being a User Experience Designer at Red Gate, check out our UX blog.
+If you can help us, to solve our users problems, we want to hear from you!

 What makes you Red Gate's User Experience Designer?